shivakm876/KAIBUUR-ASSESMENT-TASK-5/README.md

-consumer Complaint Text Classification
+🏦 Consumer Complaint Text Classification

-Project Overview
+💡 Project Overview

-This project focuses on text classification of consumer complaints submitted to financial institutions.
-The goal is to automatically categorize complaint texts into their corresponding financial category, enabling faster processing and better customer service.
+This project is a text classification pipeline for consumer complaints submitted to financial institutions.
+It automatically classifies complaint texts into their respective financial categories, helping organizations improve response times and streamline operations.

-Categories:
+Key Categories:

 Label	Category
 0	Credit reporting, credit repair, or other